A refinement of the coherence conjecture of Pappas and Rapoport: Introduction

-In Section \ref{Section_Parahoric}, we revisit the theory of parahoric subgroups in the loop groups and their scheme structures.
-In Theorem \ref{paraohoric_thm}, we extend the equivariant construction of parahoric group schemes from the simply-connected case in \cite{DH} to general simple algebraic groups.
-In Proposition \ref{eq_levi}, we describe a canonical Levi subgroup in any parahoric subgroup.
-Finally, in Theorem \ref{563296}, we prove a generation theorem for parahoric subgroups.
-These results will play a crucial role in Sections \ref{3208530} and \ref{32895693}.
+This theorem can be viewed as an enhancement of Theorem \ref{thm1.2} or, more precisely, Proposition \ref{equivariant}, as we can regard $G_\vartheta\times \mb{A}^1$ as a closed subgroup scheme of $L^+\mc{G}$.
+When $\mc{G}$ is special parahoric at $0\in \A^1$ and ${\rm char} (\rk)=0$, this result was essentially established in a previous work \cite{HY} of the authors.
+We expect that Theorem \ref{thm1.4} will have applications in the equivariant K-theory of partial affine flag varieties, which will be the focus of a future research project.

+In Section \ref{4924695}, we classify all line bundles on the global affine Grassmannian $\Gr_{\mc{G}}$, where $\mc{G}$ is the parahoric Bruhat-Tits group scheme over $\mathbb{A}^1$ ramified at $0$.
+In fact, any line bundle $\mc{L}$ on $\Gr_{\G}$ is uniquely determined by its restriction to the fiber $\Gr_{\mc{G}, 0}\simeq\Fl_Y$ over $0$, and thus it is parametrized by an affine dominant weight $\Lambda$, see Proposition \ref{416947}.
 In Section \ref{3985299}, we explore a consequence of Theorem \ref{thm1.2} in the context of affine Demazure modules.
 By a theorem of Kumar and Mathieu, the dual of $H^0(\overline{\Gr}_{G,\mu}, L^c)$ is an affine Demazure module $D(c,\mu)$, see Theorem \ref{329825}.
-Furthermore, with additional work (primarily using a result of Littelmann \cite{Li98}), the dual of $H^0( \mc{A}_Y({\mu}), \mathscr{L}(\Lambda))$ is a summation $\sum_{w\in W} D(\Lambda,w(\mu))$ of Demazure modules in the integrable highest weight module $V(\Lambda)$.
-Consequently, Theorem \ref{thm1.2} can be reformulated as the following purely algebraic statement, which is the untwisted case of Theorem \ref{589379}. \begin{thm} For any dominant coweight $\mu\in X_*(T)$, there is an isomorphism of $\mf{g}_\vartheta$-modules
+Furthermore, following a result of Littelmann \cite{Li98}, the dual of $H^0( \mc{A}_Y({\mu}), \mathscr{L}(\Lambda))$ is a summation $\sum_{w\in W} D(\Lambda,w(\mu))$ of Demazure modules in the integrable highest weight module $V(\Lambda)$.
+Therefore, Theorem \ref{thm1.2} can be reformulated purely algebraically as the following statement, which is the untwisted case of Theorem \ref{589379}. \begin{thm} For any dominant coweight $\mu\in X_*(T)$, there is an isomorphism of $\mf{g}_\vartheta$-modules

 where $\mf{g}_\vartheta$ denotes the Lie algebra of $G_\vartheta$ and $\rk_\lambda$ is the $1$-dimensional representation of $\mf{g}_\vartheta$. \end{thm}